oVirt/ovirt-site/source/feature/spicerelatedfeatures.html.md

 If selected by the user then the two WAN options should be passed to the XPI / ActiveX components.

+### Design

+#### USB Support

+Engine:

+1. Currently, there is a USB Policy Enum with two values:
+    -   Enabled
+    -   Disabled

+2. We will change this Enum to contain the following values:
+    -   EnabledLegacy
+    -   Disabled
+    -   EnabledNative

+The order in this Enum will allow to support backward compatibility easily, as the numbering will be 0 for Enabled-Legacy (as today), 1 for Disabled (as today) and 2 for Enabled-Native (new field).

+GUI / REST API:

+*   GUI / REST API will select, by default, legacy support for cluster level 3.0 and Native support for cluster level 3.1 (in case the USB is enabled).
+*   GUI:
+    -   For VMs in cluster level 3.0, enable and disable will be the only options.
+If enabled, it will be mapped to EnabledLegacy; if disabled it will be mapped to Disabled.
+    -   For VMs in cluster level 3.1, there will be a checkbox for enabling or disabling USB support.
+If enabling, two options will appear (radio buttons):

+#\*\*Legacy Support

+#\*\*Native Support

 ### Comments and Discussion

 Issues/Questions: